Our Hearing Clinic

 Let's face it.
 The Baby-Boom Generation was exposed to high levels of noise; rock concerts, muscle cars, military hardware.
 And they are now seeing the impact.
 They are experiencing hearing loss at a younger average age than any generation before them.
 The good news is two-fold.
 First, Boomers love their technology.
 As a result, hearing aid technology has advanced leaps and bounds in the last few years with hearing aids that are now completely digital (computers).
 Second, Boomers have their vanity.
 They demand hearing aids that are either virtually invisible or are a splash of colors and fun style.

 What should I expect during my hearing test?

-Jill will use many tools to evaluate your hearing.
-She will ask you some questions about your medical history which might include:
+Jill or Brian will use many tools to evaluate your hearing.
+They will ask you some questions about your medical history which might include:

 Looking in Your Ears

 We'll look into your ear using an instrument called an otoscope, which is a cone-shaped device with a light on the end which allows the audiologist to determine if there are any abnormalities in your ear canal or eardrum.

 Next you'll step into our sound booth, which ensures that outside noises do not interfere with your hearing test.

 In the sound booth we will transmit sounds or tones at various frequencies and volumes to either ear.
 When you hear the tone you will push a button to indicate that you heard the tone.

 For the next test we will have you place a small bone conductor behind your ear.
 This device transmits sound through bone vibration to the cochlea of the inner ear, bypassing the middle and outer ear.
 This test helps our audiologist determine if your hearing loss is a result of issues in the outer or middle ear.